Track MCP LogoTrack MCP

 npx davinci-resolve-mcp setup

 Before connecting, open DaVinci Resolve Studio and set Preferences > General > External scripting using to Local.
+(On the free edition that preference does not help — see Free edition below.)
 The npm launcher installs a managed copy under your user application-data directory, then runs the universal Python installer.
-The installer creates a virtual environment, detects Resolve paths, and can configure Claude Desktop, Claude Code, Cursor, VS Code, Windsurf, Zed, Continue, Cline, Roo Code, OpenCode, and JetBrains IDEs.
+The installer creates a virtual environment, detects Resolve paths, and can configure Claude Desktop, Claude Code, Cursor, VS Code, Windsurf, Zed, Continue, Cline, Roo Code, OpenCode, Codex CLI, and JetBrains IDEs.

 For source installs: